 nCovid-19 and the ensuing lockdown has had an unprecedented impact on the auto industry.
-It is notable for its simultaneous disruption of both demand and supply in this businesses.
-Even after partial easing of lockdown, the industry is facing unprecedented challenges.
+It is notable for its simultaneous disruption of both demand and supply in this business.
+Even after the partial easing of the lockdown, the industry is facing unprecedented challenges.
 The uneven pace of resumption of activity across regions and sectors has affected all elements of the value chain.

 Vendor issues: The abrupt shutdown of transactions in the entire auto industry choked cash flow all along the supply chain.
 This pushed many vendors, especially the smaller Tier II ones, into acute working capital stress.
-Even though the lockdown is lifted now, with limited reserves many of them may not survive, let alone have enough liquidity to restart buying of RM and scale up operations.
-Even if the vendors overcome these issues and plants become operational, the slightest violation of government- imposed regulations or a single outbreak of infection at suppliers’ premises, could force the supplier to cease operations for some time.
-The vendor’s suppliers (Tier II and III) will also face similar issues.
+Even though the lockdown has been lifted now, with limited reserves, many of them may not survive, let alone have enough liquidity to restart buying of raw materials (RMs) and scaling up operations.

 Labour shortage: To add to the troubles, many units are facing the problem that there is not enough labour to resume full operations.
-Among these, the lack of skilled workers are most acutely felt by companies since work cannot be fully resumed without them.
-This is further complicated by the fact that companies have to enforce new health and safety guidelines on shop floors- stretching production capacity even thinner.
+Among these, the lack of skilled workers is most acutely felt by companies, since work cannot be fully resumed without them.
+This is further complicated by the fact that auto spare parts companies have to enforce new health and safety guidelines on shop floors – stretching production capacity even thinner.

-OEMs: Already flagging sales of most automobile OEMs dropped to nil during lockdown and is only gradually picking up.
-In spite of resumption of dealer operations, the variability of demand auto companies is now facing is unprecedented.
-Consequently, the automobile company’s reaction with fast-changing production plans is creating a cascade of expediting, firefighting with Tier I suppliers.
-Scarce capital with the OEMs means that none of them will countenance being saddled with extra inventory even if the suppliers created it at the behest of an original production schedule from the automakers!
+OEMs: The already flagging sales of most automobile OEMs dropped to nil during the lockdown, and is only gradually picking up.
+In spite of the resumption of dealer operations, the variability of demand auto companies are now facing is unprecedented.
+Consequently, the fast-changing production plans of automobile companies as a reaction to this catastrophe is creating a cascade of expediting, firefighting with Tier I auto spare parts suppliers.
+Scarce capital with the OEMs means that none of them will countenance being saddled with extra inventory, even if the suppliers created it at the behest of an original production schedule from the automakers!
 The only silver lining for Tier I suppliers seems to be that there is a new surge of nationalism, and pressure to relocate China sources to local sites.
 This may bear fruit in the form of some increased business for local suppliers from OEMs in the country.

 Aftermarket: The aftermarket is another story altogether.
-Both OEMs and direct suppliers to the aftermarket is likely to see increased demand from the aftermarket as the use of personal transport is going to increase with the perception of risk infection associated with public transport.
-Moreover people will be more vigilant and proactive in servicing or repairing vehicles as they would want to avoid breakdowns.
-This would also be a good time to gather back their market share from local manufacturers as the working capital cycle and operating restrictions due to COVID would have put considerable gap in their supplies to the market.
+Both OEMs and direct suppliers to the aftermarket are likely to see increased demand from the aftermarket, as the use of personal transport is going to increase with the perception of risk infection associated with public transport.
+Moreover, people will be more vigilant and proactive in servicing or repairing vehicles, as they would want to avoid breakdowns.
+This would also be a good time for OEMs and direct suppliers to gather back their market share from local auto spare parts manufacturers, as the working capital cycle and operating restrictions due to COVID would have put considerable gap in their supplies to the market.

 What not to do

-In such a scenario of uncertainty, the priority for any company will be to manage its working capital (more aggressively than ever) while protecting sales and profits for the year.
-Towards this end there are three objectives that companies will focus on: 1) reduce inventory 2) reduce receivables and 3) increase payable period.
-Some of these steps that tend to be taken to achieve these objectives can prove to be highly detrimental.
+In such a scenario of uncertainty, the priority for any auto spare parts company will be to manage its working capital (more aggressively than ever), while protecting sales and profits for the year.
+Towards this end, there are three objectives that companies will focus on, and these are: 1) reduce inventory 2) reduce receivables, and 3) increase payable period.
+Given below are some steps that are normally adopted to achieve these three objectives; however, they can be highly detrimental.

 Hand-to-mouth procurement of RM for monthly plans